Martin Chautari

-Martin Chautari is non-profit organization of Nepal established to allow development professionals and academics to meet every two weeks to share their insights and experiences about various current social issues.
+Martin Chautari (Nepali: मार्टिन चौतारी) is a non-profit organization in Kathmandu, Nepal established to foster public dialogue and contribute to discussions on current social issues such as democracy, development, civil liberties, and social justice.

-Martin Chautari began as an informal discussion group in Kathmandu in 1991, allowing development professionals, social activists and academics to meet every two weeks to share insights and experiences related to Nepali development and society.
+In 1991, Martin Chautari began as an informal discussion group in Kathmandu that encouraged development professionals, social activists and academics to meet every two weeks to share insights and experiences related to Nepali development and society.
 The founders of this discussion group included Nepali power engineer Bikas Pandey, Norwegian engineer Odd Hoftun and Norwegian academic Martin Hoftun.
 In 1995, the name ‘Martin Chautari’ was adopted in memory of Martin Hoftun, who was tragically killed in an airplane accident in 1992.
 After being managed by the Centre for Social Research and Development for six years, in 2002 Chautari became registered as a separate non-government organization (NGO) in Kathmandu, Nepal.
 Its offices are currently located in Thapathali, Kathmandu.

-Since its inception, Chautari’s core objective has been to enhance the quality of public dialogue in Nepal, particularly in matters pertaining to development, democracy, civil liberties and social justice.
-Even as other activities – research, research training, publications and a library open to the public – have been taken up, Chautari’s discussion series continue to be its most-known work.
+Since its inception, Chautari’s core objective was to enhance the quality of public dialogue in Nepal, particularly in matters about development, democracy, civil liberties and social justice.
+Even as other activities: research, research training, publications, and a library open to the public have been taken up; Chautari’s discussion series continue to be its most-known work.
 Premised on the democratic potential and practice of having face-to-face interactions, Chautari currently organizes two scheduled discussions and seminars a week with speakers and topics drawn from a wide social spectrum.
 Chautari's discussion and seminar series is the oldest, continuously running such series related to Nepal organized by any institution anywhere in the world.

-In addition to the discussion series, Chautari also conducts and supports research, with its main concentration being on media, gender, environmental justice, education, health, social inclusion and democracy.
+In addition to the discussion series, Chautari also conducts and supports research, with its main concentration being on media, gender, environmental justice, education, health, social inclusion, and democracy.
 Since 2009, Chautari has also extended its research to policy issues.
 By April 2020, 30 policy briefs/briefing papers have been published.